gopro/labs/docs/control/extensions/README.md

 ### **HERO9/10 and Bones camera** - Extensions latest Labs firmware

 - **WAKE=1** - This will make the camera wake on any power addition, but only if there is a delay action pending (determined by a delay.txt file in the MISC folder, created automatically with wake timer events.)
 Inserting a battery or the connection of USB power, will boot up the camera to continue a script after a power failure.
 With some experimentation, this may be used to improve very long time-lapse reliability, by cycling USB power every 24 hours -- reseting the camera to restart scripts.
-- **WAKE=2** - (HERO10 only) Same as WAKE=1, expect it will ignore any pending actions, and wake of any power addition.
+- **WAKE=2** - (HERO10 only) Same as WAKE=1, except it will ignore any pending actions, and wake of any power addition.
 This is useful with combined with a boot command.
 - **MUTE=mask** - Mute one or more channels of audio (microphones).
 For HERO9 cameras, there are four channels, although three microphones.
 The mask is binary mask for channels 4321. e.g. oMMUTE=15 mute all channels (15 = 1111B), oMMUTE=8 mute the fourth channel (8 = 1000B), oMMUTE=7 mutes the first 3 channels (7 = 0111B).
 - **SOLO=channel** - Use only one channel of audio. e.g. oMSOLO=1 use only channel 1, oMSOLO=4 only use the fourth channel.
 - **GAIN=dB** - Digitally gain up the audio. e.g. oMGAIN=12, increase audio by 12dB.
 Will likely reduce the dynamic range.